mholling/nswtopo/README.markdown

 You should receive version or usage information for each tool if it is installed correctly and in your path.

 A large amount of memory is helpful.
 I developed the software on a 2Gb machine but it was tight; you'll really want at least 4Gb or ideally 8Gb to run the software smoothly.
 You will also need a decent internet connection.
 The topographic download won't use a lot of bandwidth, but the aerial imagery could amount to 100Mb or more for a decent-sized map.
 You'll want an ADSL connection or better.

-## Fonts

-A few point features of the map (camping grounds, picnic areas, mines, towers) use special ESRI fonts, namely 'ESRI Transportation & Civic', 'ESRI Environmental & Icons', 'ESRI Telecom' and others.
-Some Microsoft fonts (e.g. Cambria) may also be used.
-These fonts are embedded in the SVG map and should display correctly.
-However Inkscape does not support embedded fonts and will not render them correctly if they are not installed on your system.
-This is usually only relevant if you are using Inkscape to rasterise your final map.

-If you wish the missing fonts to display correctly in Inkscape, you need to obtain and install them on your system, either by scrounging them from the internet, or as follows:
-* obtain the ESRI fonts by installing [ArcGIS Explorer](http://www.esri.com/software/arcgis/explorer/index.html) and then downloading the [fonts expansion pack](http://webhelp.esri.com/arcgisexplorer/900/en/expansion_packs.htm) (Windows only).
-* obtain the Microsoft fonts by having Microsoft products on your PC (ick).
-(Mac users can download the Microsoft Office trial, without installing it, and [extract the fonts](http://www.askdavetaylor.com/fix_missing_calibri_cambria_font_errors_iworks_numbers_pages.html).)

 Usage
 =====